waelhammoudeh/overpass-4-slackware/README.md

+**Changes 11/11/2024**
+  - SlackBuild changed to build version 0.7.62.2
+  - program "getdiff" updated.
+No longer has "diff" sub-directory.
+  - op_update_db.sh: changed destination for new differs to DIFF_DIR=$GETDIFF_WD/geofabrik

 This repository is a guide for setting up OSM overpass software on a local machine for limited area initialed from an OSM extract data file.
 It covers software installation, database initialization, database manager "dispatcher" control, web server setup for